ProjetsPL/treehouse-theme/collections/_posts/us/open-living-room-ideas-living-and-dining-room-combo.md

 What are the best small open living room ideas?
 {% endfaqQuestion %}

 {% faqAnswer %}

-Try combining the kitchen island with dining table.
+Try combining the kitchen island with a dining table.
 You might also choose a table fit to the wall by one side, which spares a lot of space so you can put a bigger sofa in the room.

 {% endfaqAnswer %}

 {% endfaqItem %}